GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/07.861-870/08.Behold-the-Bridegroom/docs.md

 We will all go out to meet him
 When he comes, when he comes;
 He surely cometh!  he surely cometh!
 We'll go to meet him when the Bridegroom comes.

-Chorus:
-Behold the Bridegroom; for he comes, for he comes!
-Behold the Bridegroom; for he comes, for he comes.
-Behold, he cometh!  behold, he cometh!
-Be robed and ready, for the Bridegroom comes.
+[Chorus]

 4.
 We will chant alleluias